sep/jenkins-hue-monitor/README.md

 ### In case you want stupid colors...

-Colors can be passed as command line arguments.
+Colors can be passed as optional command line arguments.
+But really, why would you?
+The defaults are already correct.

 The aforementioned colors are defaults, but you can also customize each one separately.